troyschneringer/flashpoint/README.md

 ## Trees
 Trees fill the forest and are indicated on the board with green borders.
 Trees function like like walls and therefore cannot be walked through (unless destroyed) and may receive damage tokens as a result of an Explosion.

-*Note: Unlike other Flashpoint games, the Structural Engineer cannot remove damage tokens from trees.*
+*Note: The Structural Engineer cannot remove damage tokens from Trees.*

 ## Wind
 As the wind blows, it affects the spread of Fire as it can change direction at any time.
 During the Advance Fire roll, include the wind die.
 Before resolving the Advance Fire action, rotate the wind marker to reflect the new direction: